nmfs-ost/ss3-source-code/README.md

 ## Installation

 Download the latest compiled versions from [Github Releases](https://github.com/nmfs-ost/ss3-source-code/releases).
+For information on specific changes with each release, please refer to the [change log](https://github.com/orgs/nmfs-ost/projects/11)

 ## How can I learn how to use Stock Synthesis?